-English in Dragons is taught by the class teacher with assistance from the TA.
-Bears and Eagles are taught by Mrs Monaghan, who specialises in English in the school.
+English in Dragons is taught by the class teacher with assistance from Mrs Degnan.
+Eagles are taught by Mrs Stanley (English Leader) and Mr Hodgson with the assistance of Mrs McKnight.

 SPELLING AND PHONICS: Children in Dragons take part in daily phonics sessions using Letters and Sounds, as well as adopting the high quality principles from the Read, Write, Inc. programme.
 This introduces them to simple phonic sounds and builds up to word recognition.
 A firm grounding of phonics understanding enables children to go on to become confident readers.
 Our aim is that children will have learnt all their sounds by Easter of Y1.

 Spelling and phonics is taught in an active and practical way with lots of opportunities for children to talk, share and take part in independent activities.
 We expect that, through this, children will be able to apply their spelling knowledge to their independent written work.

 READING: Children are introduced to reading books early in school.
 Often, first books will only contain pictures and are for discussion so that children can demonstrate their comprehension.
 As children move through EYFS, Key Stage 1 and Key Stage 2 they work their way through a coded book band system from pink to lime.
 Once they have completed lime book band, they become ‘free readers’.
 It is up to the professional judgement of staff to decide when a child is ready to move on to the next book band – we do not expect every child to read every book in each band.
 We recognise that not all children like to read the same types of books, so we use a range of different series in our bands, e.g. Floppy’s Phonics, ORT, Songbirds, Book Bug, Tree Tops, Big Cat and Project X.

 Once children become free readers, they are guided towards books which are suitable for them and we have, in classrooms and the library, a range of different levels of books for children to access.